-Bolger & Rowe (2015) and Bolger & Wright (2017) point out the various challenges in handling expert knowledge, which include both poor judgment regarding probability and high levels of variation among experts.
-These problems occur because experts are not trained to formulate reliable representations of uncertainty, many lack experience with probability and few learn to express their uncertainty as probability distributions.
-Here we outline several important steps that should be taken to aid in the process of collaboratively building model structures and making variable estimates.
+Bolger & Rowe (2015) and Bolger & Wright (2017) point out the various challenges in handling expert knowledge, including poor judgment regarding probability and high levels of variation among experts.
+These problems occur because experts are not trained to formulate reliable representations of uncertainty, many lack experience with probability, and few learn to express their uncertainty as probability distributions.
+Here, we outline several essential steps that should be taken to aid in collaboratively building model structures and making variable estimates.
 These will help to ensure accuracy in the process.

-Colaborative approaches
+Collaborative approaches

 Tools are available to help overcome these problems.
-According to Bolger & Rowe (2015) it is possible to create better conditions for gathering expert knowledge.
+According to Bolger & Rowe (2015), it is possible to create better conditions for gathering expert knowledge.
 These include offering experts experiences in making estimates for well-defined targets, offering tools on which to base their estimates, and offering regular and usable feedback about the accuracy of their estimates.
-Bolger & Wright (2017) experts can be a source of quality data about the future.
+Bolger & Wright (2017) state that experts can be a source of quality data about the future.
 Ensuring the quality of this data starts by selecting the best experts, training experts in the normative aspects of anticipation and combining judgments from several experts.

-Here we illustrate some useful approaches for combining experts probability distributions, using the accumulated information from multiple experts.
-In this approach a workshop is held and graphical models are developed by individual experts and then peer reviewed by other experts.
-These approaches allow analysts to obtain as much information as possible and gather data that represent a summary of expert opinion.
-More examples of these tools in practice are shown by Clemen & Winkler (1999) and Bolger & Wright (2017).
+Here, we illustrate some useful approaches for combining experts' probability distributions, using the accumulated information from multiple experts.
+In this approach, a workshop is held, and graphical models are developed by individual experts and then peer reviewed by other experts.
+These approaches allow analysts to obtain as much information as possible and gather data representing expert opinion summary.
+Clemen & Winkler (1999) and Bolger & Wright (2017) show more examples of these tools in practice.

-has been adapted from Whitney et al. (in preparation), it illustrates a process that can be used for eliciting graphical representations of decisions from expert groups to be used in developing a BN.
-This approach is generally outlined in the work of Iqbal & MacLean (2010), who consulted experts in repeated group meetings to build a BN for defoliation prediction by sawfly infestations in Newfoundland.
-Each expert was asked to create a BN model and this was then peer reviewed by other experts.
-In our approach the process begins with breaking the decision down into several important questions in plenary discussions.
-Random interchanging working groups of experts are then led through three stages of collaborative thinking for each question that is brought up, these are:
+Figure 2 has been adapted from Whitney et al. (2018); it illustrates a process that can be used for eliciting graphical representations of decisions from expert groups.
+In our approach, the process begins with breaking the decision down into several important questions in plenary discussions.
+Random interchanging working groups of experts are then led through three stages of collaborative thinking for each question that is brought up; these are:

-The steps defined above and shown in are designed to help experts interact, brainstorm and help reach common understanding about impact pathways.
-Through this approach, experts can explore details of the expected impacts, disaggregate the impact pathway into the intermediate steps and identify all the influencing factors that they consider important to the decision (i.e. draw a model of nodes and edges; cf. ).
+The steps defined above are designed to help experts interact, brainstorm and reach common understanding about impact pathways.
+Through this approach, experts can explore details of the expected impacts, disaggregate the impact pathway into the intermediate steps and identify all the influencing factors that they consider essential to the decision (i.e., draw a model of nodes and edges; cf. ).

-Process used for eliciting graphical representations of decisions from expert groups to be used in developing a BN
+Figure 2.
+Process used for eliciting graphical representations of decisions from expert groups to be used in developing a Bayesian Network model (Source: Whitney et al., 2018)

-The steps shown in are repeated until all experts have worked on each question and are satisfied that all specific relationships have been identified.
-This iterative process of building a model in the workshop is illustrated conceptually in .
-Participants should be encouraged to discuss any factors they deem important for the decision, in particular the various costs, benefits, and risks associated with interventions, as well as the objectives and concerns of decision-makers and stakeholders.
-The model should have the broad aim to describe the effects of agricultural decisions on specific nutrition outputs such as hunger (a.k.a. global energy and macronutrient deficiency).
+The iterative steps shown ensure all experts have worked on each question and are satisfied that all specific relationships have been identified.
+This iterative process of building a model in the workshop is illustrated conceptually in Figure 2.
+Participants should be encouraged to discuss any factors they deem essential for the decision, particularly the various costs, benefits, and risks associated with interventions, as well as the objectives and concerns of decision-makers and stakeholders.
+The model should broadly aim to describe the effects of agricultural decisions on specific nutrition outputs such as hunger (a.k.a. global energy and macronutrient deficiency).